stepanenko/react-info/README.md

 - [Article List](https://github.com/stepanenko/stepanenko/blob/master/ARTICLES.md#3-react)

 [A complete guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect)
-- The mental model for effects is different from `componentDidMount` and other lifecycles.
 - Empty `[]` means the effect doesn't use any value that participates in React data flow so it is safe to apply once.
 There are strategies (primarily `useReducer` and `useCallback`) that can remove the need for a dependency instead of incorrectly omitting it.
 - Specifying a value that always changes in the dependency array can cause an infinite loop.
 Functions can cause this problem, and putting them inside effects, hoisting them out, or wrapping them with `useCallback` helps.
 To avoid recreating objects, `useMemo` can serve a similar purpose.
 - Move functions that don't need props or state outside of your component.
 Pull the ones that are used only by an effect inside of that effect.
 If after that your effect still ends up using functions in the render scope (including functions from props), wrap them into `useCallback` where they're defined.